 Lastly, as we would stay in the Conservancy area instead of the park, the local Maasai communities would still be living in the area, letting their cattle graze, going about their regular life and generally mingling with the guests.
 This was the perfect opportunity to have a cultural exchange that would be bound by some touristy activity.
 Howard’s right hand man, Solomon, an elder Maasai from the local village right next to the camp, would take us to his village and show us around.
 Under his guidance, we would get to know real life in Kenya, interact with his family, visit his village, the local school and enjoy an afternoon with the Maasai, learning more about their warrior skills and traditions.
 We would not feel detached, being a mere spectator of the wildlife without interacting with the local culture, but rather be a part of it, just like when we travel to all other countries.

 This was the perfect park for us.
 Quiet and exclusive, easily reached by car, culturally rich and distinct from the Maasai Mara Game Reserve.
 So we were convinced.
+All we need to do is get our safari packing list ready.

 Our Kenyan itinerary